 Climate risk and opportunity is largely a micro or stock-specific phenomenon

 The impact of climate change on returns for aggregate global equities is very modest, a +/- 2% impact on aggregate valuation in most scenarios.
-This is roughly equivalent to losing one quarter of average returns on the S&P 500 Index over the past 50 years.
+This is roughly equivalent to losing one quarter of average returns on the S&P 500 over the past 50 years.
 Aggregate effects on regional indices are also generally modest because of their diversification.

 Figure 3: Asset price impairment is concentrated in a small number of sectors

-At the sector level, global utilities are likely to be the largest winner; and fossil fuel energy the largest loser from the energy transition (Figure 3).
+At the sector level, global utilities are likely to be the largest winner; and fossil fuel energy the largest loser from the energy transition (see Figure 3).
 Indeed, there is no scenario in which the global utility sector suffers negative equity and credit impairment, with upsides above 30% in most strict climate action scenarios because of the growing demand for renewable power.
 By contrast, the only scenario in which the fossil fuel energy sector does not suffer an average negative impairment is if there is no scaling up of current climate policies over time.
 Most other sectors are, on average, negligibly affected even under strict abatement scenarios because of their lower carbon intensity.

 Figure 4: Within aggregate sectors, climate impairment effects are highly dispersed

 Within aggregate sectors, though, there is great dispersion across sub-sectors, firms and regions.
 The largest risks and opportunities are concentrated within the energy, utilities, industrials, materials and information technology sectors (Figure 4).
-Renewable energy based utilities significantly outperform coal utilities; copper and lithium miners do much better than coal miners; and oil equipment manufacturers lose out to battery, wind turbine and solar panel manufacturers (Figure 5).
+Renewable energy based utilities significantly outperform coal utilities; copper and lithium miners do much better than coal miners; and oil equipment manufacturers lose out to battery, wind turbine and solar panel manufacturers (see Figure 5).

 This implies a large opportunity to draw on scenario analysis to add alpha to actively managed investment portfolios.
 There are also more systematic opportunities for investment strategies that tilt towards climate transition winners and for thematic climate solutions portfolios.